 Satisfactory means some signals could indicate wear but does not require any direct action.

 Unsatisfactory represents a state where several indicators have been found and the asset should be considered for a check-up and should be more closely monitored than assets in a more desirable state.

 Unacceptable indicates that a large volume of critical signals has been detected and the asset should be tended to at your next opportunity.

 Onboarding: What is required to utilize the PREDICT system?

-As a standard, you will require licenses, an account, and a hexastate provided package of sensors and gateways.
+For a standard solution, you will require licenses, an account, and a hexastate provided package of sensors and gateways.
 The license is received when purchasing hardware from hexastate.
 The account is free to create on predict.hexastate.com.

 Tip: You can access the Demo Account by contacting our sales team at firstname.lastname@example.org.